Plum Torte

 - In a food processor, grind almonds and hazelnuts until fine crumb consistency.
 Make sure not to overprocess or it will turn into nut butter.

 - In a large bowl with an electric mixer, beat butter until creamy.
 Gradually add sugar on low speed until combined, scraping down the sides as needed.
-Add one egg at a time, then add the flour and baking powder.
+Add eggs, flour, and baking powder.
 With a wooden spoon or a spatula, fold in the nuts.
-The batter will be a thick consistency.
+The batter will be thick.

-- Spoon the batter into a greased and floured 9-inch springform pan.
+- Spoon the batter into a prepared springform pan.

-- Starting in the middle, insert the plum slices halfway into the batter, pressing slightly into the batter in a circular pattern.
+- Place the plum slices over the top of the batter in a circular pattern without overlapping.

-- Bake the cake in a preheated 375F oven for 15 minutes.
-After 15 minutes lower the temperature (while keeping the cake in the oven) to 300F and continue baking for an additional 30-40 minutes.
+- Bake the torte on the middle rack in a preheated 375F oven for 15 minutes.
+After 15 minutes lower the temperature (while keeping the torte in the oven) to 300F and continue baking for an additional 30-40 minutes.
 Torte is done when a toothpick inserted into the middle comes out clean.

 - In a microwave, warm up the apricot preserves for 30 seconds or until runny.
-Brush the top of the baked cake with warm apricot preserves.
+Brush the top of the baked torte with warm apricot preserves.
 Cool slightly.
 Slice and serve.

 Nutrition